neomantic-zz/arche/design.md

 }
 ```

-There three side-effects of this POST request.
+There are three side-effects of this POST request.

-1. A `DiscoverableResource` is corrected in added to the collection of
+1. A `DiscoverableResource` is created and is added to the collection of
 `DiscoverableResources`.

-2. A new link will show up in the hal JSON document, where the value
+2. A new link will show up in the HAL JSON document, where the value
    of `resource_name` will become a custom link relation type, and the
-   value of `href` will become the link relation types `href`.
+   value of `href` will become the link relation type's `href`.

 3. The ALPS profile of the EntryPoints document (at root) will contain
-   a new `safe` semantic descriptor for custome link relation type -
+   a new `safe` semantic descriptor for the custom link relation type -
-   the resource name - and use at its profile URL the one provided in
+   the resource name - and use its profile URL set to the
-   the POST requests `link_relation_url`.
+   `link_relation_url` send in the POST request's body.

 #### Via hypermedia

 The "manual" method described above uses so-called "out-of-band
-knowledge" that is anathema to a hypermedia purists, who would say:
+knowledge" that is anathema to a hypermedia purist, who would say: one
-one should not need to know ahead of time that such a request is a) a
+should not need to know ahead of time that such a request is a) a
-POST, b) JSON, and c) requires three fields.
-Such a purist would
+POST, b) JSON, and c) requires three fields with those specific
-insist that a hypermedia service profile a machine-parceable
+names.
+Such a purist would insist that a hypermedia service provide a
-description of such a request.
-A client would then follow href URL of the
+machine-parceable description of such a request.
-`discoverable_resources` link relation and receive information from
-that response about how to create such a resource.

-If you have a hypermedia client that understands the
-[HALE](https://github.com/mdsol/hale) JSON specification, or if you
-send a request accepting `application/hale+json`, then Arche provides
-such a descriptive entry point.
+Arche provides such a mechanism using the
+[HALE](https://github.com/mdsol/hale) hypermedia type and its own
+entry point for the `DiscoverableResources`.
+The process is as
+follows:

+A client first makes a request to Arche's root, and retrieve a list of
+entry points.
+It client then follows the URL for the
+`discoverable_resources` link relation, by making a get request with
+the `Accept` header set to `application/hale+json`.
+Arche responds
+with the following:

 Here's the response:

 ``` json
 {